 Idlehour Trail is a 18.4 mile lightly trafficked out and back trail located near Altadena, California that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 this trail is awesome, and have amazing view of Mt.
 Wilson and a awesome camp ground. everything about it is awesome.
 I recommend it to every level hiker, just give a try. make sure you have a great camera.
 I am sure I will do it again!